 Construction of Power Diode

-It has a highly doped n+ region.
+Power diode has a highly doped n+ region.
 On which there is, a lightly doped ‘n–‘ layer.
 This ‘n–‘ layer is lightly doped (nearly intrinsic) and the lightly doped region has a high reverse blocking capability.
 The thickness of the n-layer is proportional to the breakdown voltage.
-Because of this ‘n–‘ layer or called the ‘i’ layer the diode is also known as a p-n diode.
+Because of this ‘n–‘ layer or called the ‘i’ layer the power diode is also known as a p-n diode.

 V-I Characteristics of Power Diode

 During forward bias from Va = 0 to, VT forward anode current is very small.
 Beyond Cut-in voltage or threshold voltage or turn-on voltage (VT= 1V for power diode), anode current rises rapidly and the diode starts conducting.
 For signal diodes, the anode current increases first exponentially then linearly while in the case of power diode anode current rises linearly.

 During reverse bias, small reverse anode current flow called leakage current up to breakdown voltage (VBR).
 After VBR reverse current increase abruptly.
 It may destroy the diode and must be avoided.

 For ideal diode forward drop is zero, reverse leakage current is zero, i.e. VBR = ∞, VT = 0.

 The manufacturer indicates peak inverse voltage (PIV) which is the same as VBR.

 Power Diode Reverse Recovery Characteristics

-When the diode is reversed biased, the anode current starts decreasing linearly from If to zero.
+When the power diode is reversed biased, the anode current starts decreasing linearly from If to zero.
 After the forward diode current decays to zero the diode continues to conduct in the reverse direction because of the pressure of stored charges in the depletion region and semiconductor layers.
-The diode regains its blocking capability until the reverse recovery current decays to zero.
+The power diode regains its blocking capability until the reverse recovery current decays to zero.

 trr = time for which reverse current flows from the instant when anode current becomes zero to reverse recovery current decays to 25% of its reverse peak value IRM.
 This time decides the switching frequency of any circuit.

 ta = time between zero crossings of forwarding current and IRM reached.
 During this time stored charges in the depletion layer are removed.

 tb = time between IRM reached to reverse reached 0.25 IRM.
 During this time charges from the semiconductor layer are removed.